 271-257 thousand years ago

 You’ve probably run into some version of the factoid that there is more genetic variation in Sub-Saharan Africa than in all the rest of the world.
 This assertion has to be handled with care.
 It doesn’t necessarily apply to genes that have been under strong diverging selection pressures on different continents.
-Consider skin pigmentation: there is not more variation inside Africa than outside it in skin color, or genes for skin color.
+Consider skin pigmentation: there is not more variation inside Africa than outside it in skin color, or in genes for skin color.
 Obviously.
 Likewise for hair form.
 But it’s true for neutral genetic variation, which is most genetic variation.

 The simplest way to account for the broad Africa/non-Africa distinction would be to assume a large homogenous founder population in Africa, with a smallish number of people leaving Africa and going through a genetic bottleneck, thereby reducing their genetic variation.
 But recently we’ve been learning that the African situation is more complicated.
 Specifically, there used to be a lot of genetic differentiation between different regions within Africa.
 Recent population movements have smoothed out some of that variation, but recent work on ancient DNA has been bringing this more variegated past to light.